 You don’t need to continue dealing with feelings of suicide.
 Treatment can be helpful.
 If you are experiencing suicidal ideations, ask for help.

 The National Suicide Prevention Lifeline is 800-273-TALK.

-When dealing with long term substance misuse and addiction issues, we are at greater risk of suicidal ideations.
+When dealing with long-term substance misuse and addiction issues, we are at greater risk of suicidal ideations.
 If diagnosed with depression, substance use can make things feel worse.
 Recognizing the warning signs to look for if you or an addicted loved one is dealing with suicidal ideations is imperative.
 Identifying the symptoms as early indicators of a possible suicide attempt makes it possible to access professional help before it is too late.
-Hired Power’s discretion and confidentiality assure anonymity through all stages of returning to wellness.
+Hired Power‘s discretion and confidentiality assure anonymity through all stages of returning to wellness.
 Whether moving to your detox program safely and with discretion, to recovery and sober living partners that can help you through the holidays, Hired Power is there for you or your loved one, standing as that bridge between you and traditional recovery plans.
-You don’t have to struggle alone; our personal recovery assistants are here to help you walk through this process, believing in you, empowering you to change, step by step.
+You don’t have to struggle alone; our personal recovery assistants are here to help you walk through this process, believing in you, and empowering you to change, step by step.
 Call Hired Power today at (800) 910-9299.
 We look forward to hearing from you.